mui/material-ui/docs/data/system/getting-started/usage/usage.md

   >
   ```

-### Responsive values
+## Responsive values

-If you would like to have responsive values for a CSS property, you can use the breakpoints shorthand syntax.
-There are two ways of defining the breakpoints:
+The `sx` prop simplifies the process of defining and implementing responsive breakpoints.
+You can define breakpoints in two different ways: as an object, or as an array.

-#### 1. Breakpoints as an object
+### Breakpoints as an object

-The first option for defining breakpoints is to define them as an object, using the breakpoints as keys.
+The first option for breakpoints is to define them as an object, using the breakpoint values as keys.
 Note that each breakpoint property matches the breakpoint and every larger breakpoint.
 For example, `width: { lg: 100 }` is equivalent to `theme.breakpoints.up('lg')`.
 Here is the previous example again, using the object syntax.

 {{"demo": "BreakpointsAsObject.js"}}

-#### 2. Breakpoints as an array
+### Breakpoints as an array

-The second option is to define your breakpoints as an array, from the smallest to the largest breakpoint.
+The second option is to define your breakpoints as an array, from smallest to largest.

 {{"demo": "BreakpointsAsArray.js"}}